Atashnezhad/Amin-Atashnezhad/README.md

 I am a petroleum/chemical engineer and aspiring data scientist.
 The most exciting project that I have been involved in was an AI platform for autonomous drilling in geothermal wells which I developed a standalone software in python using tkinter library.
 The software has the ability to make decisions in real-time and respond to users with optimized operational parameters.

-I love astronomy, piano, and mechanical clocks and I am building one in my spare time
+I love astronomy, piano, and mechanical clocks and I am building one in my spare time (below is my clock demo desined for STILLWATER, OK, USA).
 <p float="center">
   <img width="150" src="Assets/My_Clock.gif" >
   <img width="400" src="Assets/Amin_clock_OKC_2.gif">